DUNE/computing-training-basics-short/_episodes/02-storage-spaces.md

 ## Vocabulary

-**What is immutable?** A file is immutable means that once it is written to the volume it cannot be modified, only read, moved, or deleted.
-Not a good choice for code or other files you want to change.

-**What is interactive or POSIX?** Interactive volumens, or volume with POSIX access (Portable Operating System Interface [Wikipedia](https://en.wikipedia.org/wiki/POSIX)) allow users to directly read, write and modify using standard commands, e.g. using bash language.
+**What is POSIX?** A volume with POSIX access (Portable Operating System Interface [Wikipedia](https://en.wikipedia.org/wiki/POSIX)) allow users to directly read, write and modify using standard commands, e.g. using bash scripts, fopen().
+In general, volumes mounted directly into the operating system.

 **What is meant by 'grid accessible'?** Volumes that are grid accessible require specific tool suites to handle data stored there.
+Grid access to a volume is NOT POSIX access.
 This will be explained in the following sections.

+**What is immutable?** A file that is immutable means that once it is written to the volume it cannot be modified.
+It can only be read, moved, or deleted.
+This property is in general a restriction imposed by the storage volume on which the file is stored.
+Not a good choice for code or other files you want to change.

 ## Interactive storage volumes

 **Home area** is similar to the user's local hard drive but network mounted
 * access speed to the volume very high, on top of full POSIX access
-* they NOT safe to store certificates and tickets
+* network volumes are NOT safe to store certificates and tickets
+* important: users have a single home area at FNAL used for all experiments
-* not accessible as an output location from grid worker nodes
+* not accessible from grid worker nodes
 * not for code developement (size of less than 2 GB)
-* You need a valid Kerberos ticket in order to access files in your Home area
+* at Fermilab, need a valid Kerberos ticket in order to access files in your Home area
-* Periodic snapshots are taken so you can recover deleted files. (/nashome/.snapshot)
+* periodic snapshots are taken so you can recover deleted files. (/nashome/.snapshot)

-**Locally mounted volumes** are physical disks, mounted directly
+**Locally mounted volumes** are physical disks, mounted directly on the computer
 * physically inside the computer node you are remotely accessing
 * mounted on the machine through the motherboard (not over network)
 * used as temporary storage for infrastructure services (e.g. /var, /tmp,)
 * can be used to store certificates and tickets.
-(These are saved there automatically with owner-read permission and other permissions disabled.)
+(These are saved there automatically with owner-read on and other permissions disabled.)
 * usually very small and should not be used to store data files or for code development
 * files on these volumes are not backed up

 **Network Attached Storage (NAS)** element behaves similar to a locally mounted volume.
 * functions similar to services such as Dropbox or OneDrive
-* fast and stable access rate
+* fast and stable POSIX access to these volumes
 * volumes available only on a limited number of computers or servers
 * not available on larger grid computing (FermiGrid, Open Science Grid, etc.)
-* /dune/app has periodic snapshots in /dune/app/.snapshot, but /dune/data and /dune/data2 do not
+* /dune/app has periodic snapshots in /dune/app/.snapshot, but /dune/data and /dune/data2 do NOT

 ## Grid-accessible storage volumes